Rasha Kelej: Biography

 Kelej was born in 1972 in Alexandria and pursued a degree in pharmacy at Alexandria University.
 She started working in the pharmaceutical industry in 1994 and joined Merck KGaA in 1996.
-She was appointed as the CEO of Merck Foundation in 2016.
+She was appointed as the CEO of Merck Foundation in 2016 and co-led the UNESCO-Merck Africa Research Summit.

 Kelej has been behind campaigns like "More than a Mother " Campaign which helps in breaking the stigma around infertility and empowering infertile and childless women in Africa. and trained fertility specialists in countries like Gambia, Sierra Leone, Guinea, Liberia, Chad and Niger and the Central African Republic.
 Kelej's campaign partnered with several first ladies of African countries.